CausalInference/CompetingEvents_Young_SIM_2020/README.md

 # CompetingEvents_Young_SIM_2020

-Code used in the paper:
+R code used in the paper:
   Young JG, Stensrud MJ, Tchetgen Tchetgen EJ, Hernán MA.
   A causal framework for classical statistical estimands in failure time settings with competing events.
   Statistics in Medicine 2020